GitLeeRepo/SedAndAwkNotes/sedNotes.md

 ```bash
 sed -n '/<pattern>/,$ p' <file>
 ```
-Extracts from the the pattern line until end of the file.
+Extracts from the pattern line until end of the file.
 If the pattern is not found nothing is returned.

 This command uses the **p** (**print pattern space**) command to print the contents of the **pattern space** which contains the matching lines between the pattern and the end of the file.
 In order for this to work correctly sed's normal output must be suppressed with the **-n** flag.
 Also, note the (**$**) to indicate the end of the file (in sed it is end of file, while most other regex utilities such as awk and grep it means end of line)